Frequently Asked Questions

 4. A married couple is considered to be one guarantor.

-5. An applicant's spouse is considered a co-maker on the loan and cannot be a guarantor.
+5. An applicant's spouse or significant other is considered a co-maker on the loan and cannot be a guarantor.

 6. Applicant's spouses and guarantor's spouses are required to sign the loan documents.

 7. The applicant and guarantor(s) and their spouses will each have a credit report performed via CBC.
 MJFLA now runs only "soft pull" credit reports.
 Click here for more information.